Updated on October 14, 2022

 Due to the fact that mud daubers are beneficial insects, it’s important to ask this question before you go after them.
 These little critters can do a lot of good and aren’t really pests – although their nests CAN be a problem.

-Before deciding whether to kill, relocate, or coexist with a mud dauber, ask yourself the following:
+Before deciding whether to kill, relocate, or coexist with any species of mud dauber, ask yourself the following:

-- Do you live in an area where black widow spiders are common?*
+6. Do you live in an area where black widows are common?*

-A yes to questions 1, 2, and 3 means removing the nest itself may be the easiest option and the mud dauber will simply relocate to another part of the property or leave the property altogether.
+A yes to questions 1, 2, and 3: Removing the nest itself may be the easiest option and the mud dauber will simply relocate to another part of the property or leave the property altogether.

 Meanwhile, the northern black widow (Latrodectus variolus) is most common in the mid-Atlantic states into parts of Canada during the summer, and as far west as Wisconsin.
 Both species have become naturalized in Hawai’i.

-Black widows aren’t always deadly (depending on the species), but they’re quite nasty and mud daubers can eliminate them before you even notice there’s a problem.
+Black widows aren’t always deadly (depending on the species), but they’re still quite nasty.
+Mud daubers can eliminate them before you even notice there’s a problem.

 How to Remove a Mud Dauber Nest